2014 Legislative Session Barto bills

 SB 1108 - Foster families & immunizations – SIGNED by the Governor.
 With over 14,000 children in the CPS system in Arizona, there is a serious shortage of foster parents to lovingly shelter these kiddos.
 SB 1108 allows parents who, for whatever reason, choose not to immunize their own children, to become licensed foster parents to children needing homes.

 SB 1072 - Relocation reform – passed the Senate – passed House committee, failed to advance to final floor votes in the House.
-When divorced parents share parenting time current law inadequately protects parents when one of them decides to pick up and move without considering how it might affect the child’s circumstances or the other parent’s parenting time.
-SB 1072 would have made the system fairer for all parties – especially the child.
+When divorced parents share court-ordered parenting time, current law inadequately protects parents when one of them decides to pick up and move without considering whether it impacts the best interest of the child.
+SB 1072 would have improved the process – protecting the rights of the both parents and best interests of the child.

 SB 1073 - Parenting time hearings – SIGNED by the Governor.
 Cases can now take months for an initial temporary custody hearing, denying the non-custodial parent their rights to participate in their child’s upbringing.
 SB 1073 ensures that Judges assigned new child custody cases hold an evidentiary hearing within 60 days of a parent’s filing – just as the current court rules recommend.
 Governor Brewer signed SB 1073 into law on April 3rd, 2013.